KushGandhi3/CSC207-Course-Project/README.md

 SOFTWARE.
 ## Feedback

-If you have any feedback or suggestions, please reach out to us at //email//.
+If you have any feedback or suggestions, please fill in this [form](https://forms.gle/WpJZ67PVNXLMKfKfA).
 We'd love to hear from you and are always looking to improve Forecastly based on user input.

 ## Contributions